 Let your Son Grow

 The third idea to remember you have to trust your son to be his own person.
 The purpose of a more demanding and disciplined environment is to allow your son to grow and develop.
 While you want to maintain frequent communication, you also want to avoid seeming as if you are hovering.
 Trying too hard to maintain constant communication can sometimes seem like nagging, which can make your teen less likely to keep communication lines open.

 Communicating with your Son at Army Navy Academy

 Keeping in touch with your son can be tough, especially with the unique daily schedule of Cadets at Army and Navy Academy.
 Firstly, a Cadet’s day is heavily regimented and scheduled.
 Not only do Cadets have to complete class work, but they are also required to attend events such as training or drills at specific times.
 Knowing your son’s schedule is crucial, and you may need to schedule calls and chats in advance.
 If you want to take your Cadet out for dinner or away for the weekend, you should call the Operations Office to make arrangements and let them know you will be visiting.
-Also keep in mind the campus visitor regulations, which can be found on page 58 of the Cadet Guide.
+Also keep in mind the campus visitor regulations, which can be found in the Cadet Guidebook.

 Having a son in the barracks full-time can be challenging, but many students and parents will find it worthwhile.
 Keeping the communication lines open and allowing for personal growth will help ease the transition and set your son up for a life of success.